fbpx

 30 hrs-course

-+ 30 hrs Restorative Yoga (add-on or separately)
+and 30 hrs Restorative Yoga (add-on or separately)

 The concept of Yoga Nidra has ancient roots in Indian traditions such as Hinduism and Buddhism, and is as old as yoga itself.
 The contemporary form of Yoga Nidra is widely attributed to Swami Satyananda, who developed it in the mid-20th century after extensive study of tantric scriptures.
 During the 1940s and early 1950s, while serving as a disciple to his guru, Swami Sivananda, in Rishikesh, India, Swami Satyananda formulated the modern Yoga Nidra technique.